 Launching the Autism Learning Health Network

-The Autism Speaks Autism Treatment Network takes a big step in its mission to improve and expand the reach of comprehensive healthcare for children and teens with autism.
+The Autism Treatment Network works to improve and expand the reach of comprehensive healthcare for autistic children and teens

 Today, I’m pleased to tell you about a major milestone in the work of the Autism Speaks Autism Treatment Network in its role as the Autism Intervention Research Network on Physical Health.
 The ATN/AIR-P network includes 12 medical centers across the United States and Canada, - all dedicated to delivering the best comprehensive healthcare for children and teens on the autism spectrum.